Robots.txt Setup and Analysis: All You Need to Know

 2. Requesting robots.txt: When a search engine crawler accesses a website, it looks for the presence of a robots.txt file by adding “/robots.txt” to the website’s domain.

 Note: After successfully uploading and testing your robots.txt file, Google’s crawlers will automatically detect it and begin using its instructions.
-There is no need for you to take any further action.
-However, if you have made modifications to your robots.txt file and want to promptly update Google’s cached version, you’ll need to learn how to submit an updated robots.txt file
+There is no need to take further action.
+However, if you have made modifications to your robots.txt file and want to promptly update Google’s cached version, you’ll need to learn how to submit an updated robots.txt file.

 3. Retrieving robots.txt: If a robots.txt file exists at the requested location, the crawler will download and parse the file to determine the crawling directives.